meitinger/ConsensSharpView/README.md

 Usage
 -----
-The program takes three parameters: The first one is the base URL of ZcWebView, which usually simply is `http://<server>:<port>/`.
+The program takes three parameters: The first one is the base URL of ZcWebView, which simply is `http://<server>:<port>/`.
 The second parameter allows to set or override the user name, the third to additionally provide a password, which is not recommended.
 Usually, only the first parameter should be supplied.

 If a user has stored his or her password and wants to logon with a different name, the program can be started while holding the `SHIFT` key, which brings